 - Program impact evaluation and educational planning

-The NEW Wisconsin 4-H Charter Application will be posted August 1 and must be completed online by November 1.
+Wisconsin 4-H Club and Group Charter Application will be posted August 1 and must be completed online by November 1.

 Other important Wisconsin 4-H Charter information:

 - All 4-H Clubs and Groups must be chartered, be formally recognized as a committee of a chartered County 4-H Leader Organization or report directly to the 4-H Program Educator.